Functional Data Representation with Merge Trees

 \section{Discussion}

 We believe that methods from TDA can be fruitfully added to the toolbox of functional data analysis, especially when non trivial smoothing and alignment are required for data representation.
 In this paper we focused on two topological representations of functions: persistence diagrams, which, being the most classical tool in TDA, are regarded as a benchmark, and merge trees, which are rarely used in real data analysis applications.
-The framework for merge trees is the very recent metric structure defined in \cite{pegoraro2021metric}, for which we also developed theoretical results specific for the application to functional data.
+The framework for merge trees is the very recent metric structure defined in \cite{pegoraro2024finitelyfunc}, for which we also developed theoretical results specific for the application to functional data.

 To support our narrative, we used as paradigmatic real world application the classification analysis of the AneuRisk65 functional data set.
 This data set poses all the desired challenges: careful smoothing procedures and alignment techniques must be employed to obtain meaningful results.
-Reanalyzing the seminal case study described in \cite{aneurisk_jasa}, we showed the advantages of having a representation of functional data which is invariant with respect to homeomorphic transformations of the abscissa -- thus lightening the burden of careful alignment -- and also allows for agile smoothing -- possibly causing some overfitting -- thanks to the pruning of the trees which takes care of this aspect of FDA which practitioners often find problematic.
+Reanalyzing the seminal case study described in \cite{aneurisk_jasa}, we showed the advantages of having a representation of functional data which is invariant with respect to homeomorphic transformations of the abscissa, lightening the burden of careful alignment.
 Following a classification approach based on QDA applied to properly reduced representations of the data, as in \cite{aneurisk_jasa}, we obtain robust results with comparable, if not better, accuracy in terms of L1out prediction error, and we confirm some facts about the variability of the data in the groups of patients characterized by the different location of the cerebral aneurysm, consistently with the findings of previous works.